alekszlat/A.R.E.S/README.md

 - 👂 **OpenWakeWord** for wake word detection ("Hey Ares")

 Everything runs **offline** — no internet is required for processing.
-Ares is designed to be modular, hackable, and extendable to control smart devices or even robots.
+Ares is designed to be modular and extendable to control smart devices or even robots.

 ---